hdbrzgr/jira-mcp/README.md

 - Verify the binary path is correct (for binary installations)

 **❌ "Permission denied" errors**
-- Make sure your Atlassian account has access to the Jira projects
+- Make sure your Jira user account has access to the projects
-- Check if your API token has the necessary permissions
+- Check if your Personal Access Token has the necessary permissions

 ### Getting Help